makyo/rpg.drab-makyo.com/games/corgi/story-form/part-01.md

 She'd start at the top, though her expectations were low, which meant heading to the palace.

 It was, as always, bedecked out front by a loose queue of traders, nobles, penitents, and even a few bound criminals.
-Perhaps there was a trail set in one of the lesser halls.
+Perhaps there was a trial set in one of the lesser halls.
 All of them were dwarves.

 Well, all but one.